google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Now we find Israel crying out in a spirit of repentance and humility, and God answers by sending them Deborah, who would serve them as both judge and prophet.

-Deborah tells Barak that the Lord commands that he go and raise an army of ten-thousand men that are from Naphtali and Zebulun, and take them out to Mount Tabor.
-During this time she warns Barak, that he will be going against Sisera, who was a highly celebrated war general -- so he must prepare himself.
+Deborah tells Barak that the Lord commands that he raise an army of ten thousand men from Naphtali and Zebulun and take them out to Mount Tabor.
+During this time, she warns Barak that he will be going against Sisera, a highly celebrated war general, so he must prepare himself.

-This would lead to Barak showing some wisdom himself, in which he tells Deborah that he would not go out and fight Sisera unless she went with him.
+This would lead to Barak showing some wisdom himself.
+He tells Deborah that he will not go out and fight Sisera unless she goes with him.
 Deborah agrees to his conditions and accompanies Barak to battle.

-But she warns Barak that if she went to battle with him, that the honor would not be given to him.
-She also told him that the downfall of the general Sisera, would be handed and given over to a woman.
+But she warns Barak that if she goes to battle with him, the honor will not be given to him.
+She also tells him that General Sisera's downfall will be handed over to a woman.

 Biblical Prophets - Bible Study Online